Melissa Chiu

-Melissa Chiu (born 1972) is a museum director, curator and author, and the director of the Hirshhorn Museum and Sculpture Garden in Washington, DC.
+Melissa Chiu (born 1972) is an Australian museum director, curator and author, and the director of the Hirshhorn Museum and Sculpture Garden in Washington, DC.

 She is a board member of the Association of Art Museum Directors, the American Alliance of Museums, and the Museum Association of New York.
 She is also on the founding advisory committee for the USC American Academy in China and has participated in the advisory committees for the Gwangju and Shanghai Biennales.

 Education

-Born in Darwin, Northern Territory, Australia, in 1972, Chiu was educated in Sydney, where she completed a Bachelor of Arts degree at the University of Western Sydney and then an MA (Arts Administration) at the College of Fine Arts, University of New South Wales.
+Chiu was born in Darwin, Northern Territory, Australia, in 1972 to parents who were medical professionals.
+Chiu was educated in Sydney, where she completed a Bachelor of Arts degree in Art History at the University of Western Sydney and then an MA (Arts Administration) at the College of Fine Arts, University of New South Wales.
 She later completed a PhD at the University of Western Sydney focusing on Chinese contemporary art in the diaspora.

 Career

 Chiu worked as an independent curator for several years at the beginning of her career.
 From 1993 until 1996, she worked at the University of Western Sydney Collection as a curator.
 In 1996, Chiu collaborated with a group of Asian Australian artists, performers, filmmakers and writers to establish Gallery 4A, a nonprofit contemporary art center devoted to promoting dialogue in the Asia-Pacific region.
 Chiu was founding Director of Gallery 4A, later renamed the 4A Centre for Contemporary Asian Art.
-In 2001 she was the curator during the Center's transition to a two-story city owned heritage building in Sydney’s Chinatown.
+In 2001 she was the curator during the center's transition to a two-story city owned heritage building in Sydney's Chinatown.

 In 2001, Chiu moved to New York to serve as the Asia Society's curator of contemporary Asian and Asian American art—the first curatorial post of its kind in an American museum.
 In 2004, she was appointed Asia Society's museum director.
 She initiated a number of initiatives at the Asia Society Museum, including the launch of a contemporary art collection to complement the museum's Rockefeller Collection of traditional Asian art.
 As museum director of the Asia Society, and its vice president of Global Art Programs, she was responsible for programming its Park Avenue museum and future museum facilities under construction in Hong Kong and Houston.

 Chiu has curated over thirty international exhibitions mainly focused on the art and artists of Asia.
 Her major curatorial credits include Zhang Huan: Altered States (2006) and Art and China's Revolution (2008) with Zheng Shengtian, one of the first historical appraisals of Chinese art from the 1950s through 1970s and Nobody's Fool: Yoshitomo Nara (2010) with Miwako Tezuka.
 She was awarded a Getty Curatorial Research Fellowship in 2004.